-Pipelining is a technique used by NCache to handle multiple commands on TCP connection by gathering them and making a chunk of operations to be sent over the network in a single call.
+Pipelining is a technique used by NCache to handle multiple commands on a TCP connection by gathering them and making a chunk of operations to be sent over the network in a single call.
 The interval for the operations to be sent over the network is configurable by the user.
-It can be configured either through NCache Manager or through config.ncconf.
+It can be configured either through the NCache Management Center or the config.ncconf file.

 In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to configure.

 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Cluster Settings in the left bar.

 To enable pipelining, check the Enable Pipelining checkbox under the TCP Parameters section.
 Add the time for the batch interval in microseconds(µs).